 This article analyses two digital-native news organisations, BuzzFeed News UK and Vice News (UK), and explores how they use emotional forms of storytelling in their election reporting.

 “It comes with the job”: how journalists navigate experiences and perceptions of gendered online harassment

 This article examines how online abuse is experienced and tackled by journalists in Portugal, and addresses the prevalence of online harassment and violence against women journalists and their perceptions of the issue.

 Discover our areas of expertise

-Interested in a PhD in Journalism, Communication & Creative Writing?
+Interested in a PhD in Journalism, Communication and Creative Writing?

-Browse our postgraduate research degrees – including PhDs and MPhils – at our Journalism, Communication & Creative Writing postgraduate research degrees page.
+Browse our postgraduate research degrees – including PhDs and MPhils – at our Journalism, Communication and Creative Writing postgraduate research degrees page.